 South of Clackamas County and on the eastern side of the Willamette Valley, Marion County is home to the state capital, Salem.
 Named after the marionberry, this county has over 10,000 acres of orchards and leads the state in food production.
 If you want to be within a couple of hours of the coast without the higher cost of living associated with coastal towns, this is a good area to choose.
 As both the county seat and the state capital, the Salem area provides many government jobs and positions for young professionals.

 East of Corvallis, at the south end of the Willamette Valley, Linn County primarily depends on the lumber and wood products industry.
 Like most other places in the state, Linn County provides ample opportunities for outdoor adventures and taking in the beautiful natural scenery.
 Many families live in the area, and the Albany area has the best school districts in the county.

 Whether you want to build on a small lot in the Portland or Salem areas or have land in one of the more rural counties, Adair Homes can help you build your dream home.
-We offer both our traditional equity-building approach and our Turn Key Program in the North Willamette Valley.
+We offer both our traditional equity-building approach and our Adair Site Services in the North Willamette Valley.
 This means that whether you want to participate in the building process or have our team take care of everything for you, we’ve got a custom home solution for you.
 Contact us today to get started.